Share This!

 • Keep yourself hydrated.
 Drink at least 3 liters of water daily

 • If you drink alcohol and don’t want to get a hangover, it helps to drink water in between drinks.
-Also, if you drink a lot, you can take a teaspoon of non-aluminum baking soda with water
+Also, if you drink a lot, you can take a teaspoon of non-aluminum baking soda with water at the end of the night

 • Take supplements to fill in the nutritional gaps in your diet.
 Even if your diet is on point, the food supply is vitamin and mineral-deficient and impacts your body.
 You should be taking, at least, a whole-food multivitamin, probiotics, vitamin C, vitamin D, Omega 3s (fish oil, krill oil, or cod liver oil), and powdered greens